distributed-lab/papers/README.md

 # Papers

-The registry with Distributed Lab papers
+The registry with Distributed Lab papers.

 | Paper |  Category |  Status | How to cite  |
 |---|---|---|---|